pan-arcadia/pannotes/ideas.md

 - [ ] ls -a | grep .vim
 - [ ] ls -Fal | grep .vim

+## Reminder that I Installed lynx on pan@pluto

+Lynx is an open source command line browser.

+Just run `lynx <url>` in the terminal.

 ## Open Vim help in a verticle split window

 ```vim